Publish, damn, and be damned: Hyperdub, Woebot, and the death of negative criticism

 Music blogging legend Woebot jumped back into the pool recently after some time away.
 Heralding his return was a piece on Ikonika’s debut LP ‘Contact, Love, Want, Have’, which started with this delightful paragraph:

-Now, contrarianism - that ol' chestnut, provoking debate - that's one thing.
+To that from a Dubstep release by, not a white bloke, but a black girl.
+Am I being unnecessarily controversial by suggesting that Hyperdub is practicing reverse sexism with this and the Cooly G records?
+Shouldn’t race and sex be irrelevant?
+Do these releases prove or disprove that?
+Does anyone care?Now, contrarianism - that ol' chestnut, provoking debate - that's one thing.
 But this is just bafflingly lost.
 Some of Woebot’s peers from the blogosphere's old guard now paper over the cracks in their knowledge (and interest) in club music with confused, confusing dismissals of these 'ere new-fangled sounds.
 Simon Reynolds' dismissal of Jam City and Joy Orbison was a particularly laughable example of Confused Uncle Syndrome: out-of-touch bloggers briefly looking up from their post-punk reissue packs, like retired army generals aroused from slumber by the sudden arrival of a hyperactive child in the members' lounge.

 I’m going to take that paragraph one bit at a time:

-Barely.
+a Dubstep releaseBarely.
 I just wrote a 1,000-word review of Ikonika’s album yesterday, so you’ll forgive me not repeating it here – but 'Contact’ spreads its wings far, far beyond what we know as dubstep.
 The sparse stoner half-step of 2005 is one of many audible influences on her sound - but so is UK garage, house, emo/hardcore, r'n'b, hip-hop, and, er, Madonna.
 The mid-range wobblers of 2008-10 that have come to define the genre render the term 'dubstep' reductive at best - it's a useful starting point for discussing Hyperdub releases, but no more.

-Wow.
+by, not a white bloke, but a black girlWow.
 If it matters, Ikonika’s parentage is half-Filipino, half-Egyptian.
 This isn't difficult to find out.

-Well, yes.
+Am I being unnecessarily controversial by suggesting that Hyperdub is practicing reverse sexism with this and the Cooly G records?Well, yes.
 And not an interesting way, not in a thought-provoking way.
 Crying "reverse sexism" at Hyperdub over these two producers is both baffling and offensive.
 Since 2008’s ‘Please’ Ikonika has been widely regarded as one of the brightest new producers to emerge from the dubstep scene (which she did - though her ship has since sailed far from those bassy shores), and the hype around Cooly G last year was extraordinary – on the UK funky scene, among denizens of Dissensus and FACT magazine, jaded dubstep fans – even in the broadsheets.
 Hear ‘Love Dub’ in a club in the right, er, narco-sonic mood at 2am and it’s not hard to see why.
 Subjectively, Kode9 signing albums by Cooly and Ikonika fits perfectly with his irrepressible enthusiasm for producers pushing at the genre-boundaries of UK club music.
 Objectively, it just makes good business sense, since everyone's all over them.

-They should be irrelevant to the criteria on which artists' music is judged, but that doesn’t mean they shouldn’t be discussed at all, when there's something to say about them.
+Shouldn’t race and sex be irrelevant?They should be irrelevant to the criteria on which artists' music is judged, but that doesn’t mean they shouldn’t be discussed at all, when there's something to say about them.
 The next hack to ask Ikonika 'how does it feel to be a female producer in a boy's world?' is - quite rightly - going to get a slap from her though.
 So I hear.

-Do these releases prove or disprove that?
+Do these releases prove or disprove that?They don’t prove anything.

-I doubt it.
+Does anyone care?I doubt it.
 This is the blogosphere, remember.

 [screenshot of Pitchfork's Hyperdub-girl confusion, yesterday: using a pic of Cooly G to illustrate an (excellent) piece on Ikonika.
 Full interview by Blackdown.]